Is Working in a CVICU for You?

 Many patients need surgical interventions, like coronary artery bypass grafts (CABGs).
 They might go to the cath lab for diagnostic procedures, or to get ablations, angiograms, or stenting done.
 CVICU nurses play a pivotal role in administering medications, managing post-operative pain, monitoring vital signs, and responding promptly to any complications.

 Cardiovascular ICUs require specialized staff and equipment, and not every hospital has one.
 Smaller rural hospitals generally do not have one, so patients might be transported to a larger facility if they need more specialized cardiovascular care.
-Sometimes other ICUs fill up, and the CVICU will take patients from other units, like the surgical-trauma ICU (STICU), neuro ICU (NICU), or medical ICU (MICU).
+Sometimes other ICUs fill up, and the CVICU will take patients from other hospital units, like the surgical-trauma ICU (STICU), neuro ICU (NICU), or medical ICU (MICU).

 CVICUs are staffed with intensivists, cardiologists, cardiovascular surgeons, respiratory therapists, CNAs, and nurses.
 Let’s get more clear on what it’s like to be a CVICU nurse, the daily workflows, the skills required, and the challenges and rewards of this intense specialty.